AngeloSans/Angelosans/README.md

-# 🐈 Hi there, I'm Angelo-Anjocaido13!
+# 🐈 Hi there, I'm Angelo!
 I'm a guy who loves to develop applications, and I put the applications that I make on this wonderful website!
 I'm also trying to get into IT as a software engineer!

 ## ✨ Currently seeking ideas